-SOC 155 Hip-Hop Culture and Society
+SOC 155 Hip-Hop Culture and Society 3 credits

-This course offers a critical analysis of Hip-Hop culture through an application of sociological and psychological concepts.
+45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours This course offers a critical analysis of Hip-Hop culture through an application of sociological and psychological concepts.
 Theories will be applied to current ethical and social issues as expressed through Rap lyrics.
 Topics to be examined include race, class, gender, materialism, alienation, crime, religion, sex, and misogyny.
 Biographical studies of Rap artists will investigate the relationship between Hip-Hop culture and the larger society.